-With three kids five and under, I have quite a bit of experience with preschool aged kids and the toys they enjoy.
-I love getting ideas for toys from other parents, and I thought I’d share our favorites.
+With three young kids, I have quite a bit of experience with preschool aged kids and the toys they enjoy.
 I have rounded up our top picks for the Best Toys for Preschoolers.
 These are both toys that we already have and love, and those that are on our wish lists for this holiday season.
 I hope they give you plenty of great ideas for gifts for your preschoolers.

 Affiliate info: This post contains affiliate links, which means that if you purchase something through one of the links here, I might receive a percentage of the sale, with no added cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For further information, see the Affiliation Information Page.